 Then, the fruits (or vegetables, depending on your perspective) are peeled by chemicals in a lye bath or steamed.
 Products that come with an “organic” label have to be steam-peeled.
 So if you’re worried about whatever chemicals go into the peeling stage, pick organic.

 Finally, the tomatoes are canned, sealed, and sterilized in a hot bath.
 This process also cooks them.
-The best thing about canned tomatoes is, since they’re harvested at their best states and processed shortly after, they’ll retain their freshness for a long time!
+The best thing about this well-known canned fruit type is, since the tomatoes are harvested at their best states and processed shortly after, they’ll retain their freshness for a long time!

 In addition, canned tomatoes have a much longer shelf life than fresh ones.
 While you can only keep unprocessed tomatoes for 2 weeks (at best), their canned counterparts will easily last for 1 year (unopened)!